ebullient/ttrpg-convert-cli/README.md

         ]
     }
     ```

+**NOTE**: Any source that you want included in full must be specified **both** in the `sources` list array, **and** in the `full-source` object, either as an adventure or as a book.

-Note that some adventures, like _Tales from the Yawning Portal_, are treated as a collection of standalone modules.
+Also note that some adventures, like _Tales from the Yawning Portal_, are treated as a collection of standalone modules.
 The generated index contains these as either `adventure` or `book` items.
-If you're unsure, check the generated index file (`allIndex.json`): _Tales from the Yawning Portal: The Forge of Fury_ is an adventure (`adventure|adventure-tftyp-tfof`). _Acquisitions Incorporated_ is a book (`book|book-ai`).
+If you're unsure as which is correct, check the generated index file (`allIndex.json`): _Tales from the Yawning Portal: The Forge of Fury_ is an adventure (`adventure|adventure-tftyp-tfof`), while _Acquisitions Incorporated_ is a book (`book|book-ai`).

-### Additional example
+### Another Example Configuration File

-To generate player-focused reference content for a Wild Beyond the Witchlight campaign, I constrained things further.
-I am pulling from a smaller set of sources.
-I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but also used `exclude` and `excludePattern` to remove elements from these sourcebooks that I don't want my players to use in this campaign (some simplification for beginners).
+Here is another example.
+To generate player-focused reference content for a *Wild Beyond the Witchlight* campaign, I wanted to filter from available sources in a variety of ways.
+In particular, I want to control how races and feats are presented so as to provide some simplification for beginners at my table.
+To accomplish this I used filters and included the sources *Elemental Evil Player's Companion* (Genasi) and *Volo's Guide to Monsters* (Tabaxi), but also used `exclude` and `excludePattern` to remove elements from these sourcebooks that I don't want my players to use in this campaign.

 The JSON looks like this: